tochiResources/cursors/README.md

 - This approach allows a lightweight process and performs faster than using `querySelector` to apply cursors on HTML elements.
 - The latter have been tested and performs extremely poorly.
-- HTML elements' applied cursor property won't be overridden if changed through JavaScript because of the generated internal style tag.
+- HTML elements' applied cursor property won't be overridden if changed through JavaScript because of the generated internal style tag (Browser) or the generated css file (NodeJs).

 **Output**
 - You can see how the css will look like by checking out ![test/tochiResources-cursors](./test/tochiResources-cursors.css).
 - A `.css` file will be generated when using this in NodeJs context.
 - A HTML `<style>` tag will be created/appended inside the `<head>` tag in Browser context.

-**Performance may be a concern if:**
+**Performance may become a concern if:**
 - Specified css file (`styleSheetUrl`) exceeds more than 2000 lines (not tested above this limit).

 **CssScanner**